About the FAR CPA Exam

 - Deriving government-wide financial statements and reconciliation requirements

 - Typical items and specific types of transactions and events in governmental entity financial statements

-What Are The Skills Tested On The FAR Exam?
+What Skills are Tested On the 2023 FAR Exam?

 The skills required for the FAR CPA Exam are divided between remembering & understanding, application, and analysis.